Fahdmoh01/chatterbug-exercise/README.md

 # Chatterbug-exercise
-Coding exercise solution for Chatterbug Ltd
+Coding exercise for Junior Junior Full Stack Developer position at Chatterbug Ltd.

 # Description
 This codebase allows a user to generate passwords based on password security best practices.
 It also allows the user to fetch the top 10 most popular movies using the TheMovieBD's API.
-Thus, this repository satisfies both the main objectives and optional objectives repectively.
+Thus, this repository satisfies both the main objectives and optional objectives of the exercise repectively.
 I look forward to further discussing my suitability for the role in the interviews.

 # Snapshots:
 ![](overall.gif)